jakelevi1996/aims/scripts/course_1_dei/README.md

 ## Plotting samples from the GP predictive distribution

 Joint samples from the predictive distribution of a Gaussian process can be plotted using the command `python scripts/course_1_dei/plot_predictive_samples.py`.
-Joint samples from the predictive distributions of the same 2 Gaussian Processes are shown below.
-Note that, although the first Gaussian Process produces a *prior* distribution which looks like a plausible explanation for the training data, and the second Gaussian Process produces a *predictive* distribution which looks like a good fit to the training data, neither Gaussian Process produces a joint predictive distribution whose *samples* look like a plausible explanation for the training data.
+Joint samples from the predictive distributions of `sqe_1` and `sqe_2` are shown below.
+Note that, although `sqe_1` produces a *prior* distribution which looks like a plausible explanation for the training data, and `sqe_2` produces a *predictive* distribution which looks like a good fit to the training data, neither Gaussian Process produces a joint predictive distribution whose *samples* look like a plausible explanation for the training data.

 ![](./Results/Protected/GP_predictions_and_predictive_samples,_GP____sqe_1_.png)